mbueno-g/pipex/README.md

 | ``int dup2(int oldfd, int newfd)`` | Performs the same task as dup(), but instead of using the lowest-numbered unused file descriptor, it uses the file descriptor number specified in newfd | Success: newfd ; Failure; -1 |
 | ``int execve(const char *pathname, char *constargv[], char *constenvp[])`` | Executes the program referred to by pathname (binary executable) | Success: nothing ; Failure : -1 |
 | ``pid_t fork(void)`` | Creates a child process by duplicating the calling process, the parent process | Succes: child's pid (parent process), 0 (child process); Failure: -1 (parent process), errno (child process) |

+## :collision: New concepts
+*¿What is a process?*
+A process is a primitive unit for allocation of system resources that executes a program.
+There can be multiple processes executing the same program, but each process has its own copy of the program within its own address space and executes it independently of the other copies.
+We can tell which process is running by its process ID (PID), a value of type pid_t.

+Besides, processes are organized hierarchically.
+Each process has a parent process that creates a new process called child process.
+A child inherits many of its attributes from the parent process.
+These act of creating a new process is called *forking* due to the name of the function use to do it (``fork()``).

 ## :world_map: Concept map